 9. Eat a Balanced Diet

-Eating well helps maintain a healthy weight, which makes it easier for the heart to do its blood-pumping job.
+Having a healthy diet helps maintain a healthy weight, which makes it easier for the heart to do its blood-pumping job.
 Avoid sugar and ultra-fatty foods, which contribute to plaque build-up in the arteries and instead load your plate with nitrate-rich veggies (think: leafy greens, beets, carrots, and broccoli).
 Your body uses these eats to create nitric oxide (13), a compound that boosts blood flow by relaxing blood vessels.

 10. Consider Meds

-A class of medications called PDE5 inhibitors can increase blood flow to your penis.
+A class of ED medications called PDE5 inhibitors can increase blood flow to your penis.
 These drugs “basically increase the diameter of the arteries that are bringing blood into the penis,” Bajic explains.

 If your doctor suggests a PDE5 inhibitor like tadalafil (sold under the brand name Cialis) or sildenafil (Viagra), make sure he knows if you are on any nitrate-based heart medications like nitroglycerin (commonly prescribed after heart attacks) because “the combination can lead to a life threatening drop in blood pressure,” Bajic says.